kbalog/uis-dat310-spring2017/assignments/assignment-10/README.md

 You are given some tools to help you develop your game AI.
 Make sure the server is running, before using these.

   * The game server comes in a built-in graphical interface for monitoring the status of the game.
-It is available at http://localhost:5000/.
+It is available at http://127.0.0.1:5000/.
     - The related code is under `cw/static`.
 All this page does is that it makes a GET request at every 0.2 sec to `/status` using jQuery, and then updates the board, scores, and status text on the page.
+    - Mind that using http://localhost:5000 in the browser won't work (because the code would violate the same-origin principle).
+You either need to use http://127.0.0.1:5000/ or update the `SERVER` variable to localhost in `cw/static/game.js`.
   * `test.py` is a test script that makes a simple (fixed) sequence of moves on behalf of both players.
-As a first step, you could load the game monitor in a browser, then run `test.py`, to see what happens.
+To get started with this assignment, you might want to load the game monitor in a browser, then run `test.py` to see what happens.

 Some notes for development: